canonical/discourse-gatekeeper/src-docs/action.py.md

 ## <kbd>class</kbd> `UpdateCase`
 The possible cases for the update action.

-Attrs:  INVALID: The action is not valid.
-DRY_RUN: Do not make any changes.
+Attrs:  DRY_RUN: Do not make any changes.
 CONTENT_CHANGE: The content has been changed.
 BASE_MISSING: The base content is not available.
 DEFAULT: No other specific case applies.